-In the aftermath of the devastating earthquake of 2010 hit Haiti, our founder, David, was a young analyst at the Office of the Special Envoy to Haiti at the World Bank.
+In the aftermath of the devastating earthquake of 2010 that hit Haiti, our founder, David, was a young analyst at the Office of the Special Envoy to Haiti at the World Bank.
 He witnessed firsthand the resilience and strength of the worldwide Haitian community, as Haitians around the world sent home over $2 billion to support their loved ones in their time of need.

 Visits to the Philippines exposed David to the global nature of this problem.
-As a student at MIT, he was inspired by blockchain technology and guided toward it by Professors and technologists as a potential solution to the high cost of international remittances.
+As a student at MIT, he was inspired by blockchain technology and guided toward it by professors and technologists as a potential solution to the high cost of international remittances.
 The result was SendFriend, an international money transfer app specifically designed for money remittance to Philippines.

 David founded SendFriend while he was an MBA student at the Sloan School of Management at MIT.
 For his work on SendFriend, he received an MIT Legatum Fellowship, was the winner of the MIT Translational Innovation Award, and was selected as a Yale Global Justice Fellow.
 Prior to his MBA, David was an analyst in the Office of the Special Envoy to Haiti at the World Bank, and also worked at the IFC.
 He holds BA and MA degrees with Honors from the Johns Hopkins University and Johns Hopkins School of Advanced International Studies in International Relations and International Economics.